-Combing through the content on your site and removing some of it may seem shocking.
-But the benefits of pruning content can have a positive impact on visibility and traffic if done properly.
+Combing through the content on your site, removing it, and updating it can feel like a daunting task.
+But the benefits of auditing content can have a positive impact on visibility and traffic long-term (if done properly).

-The importance of quality content for any website is echoed in digital marketing.
-Having quality pages enhances user experience and establishes authority with search engines.
-But since “quality content” is a subjective term, how can you be sure that the content on your site is high-quality?
-The easiest way to do this is by conducting a content audit.
+So, we’ve established high-quality pages enhance user experience and demonstrate authority with search engines.
+But since “high-quality content” is a subjective term, how can you be sure that the content on your site is high-quality?
+That’s where content audits come in.

 SEO Content Audit Steps